thieleju/chess-com-insights/README.md

 Prequisites:

 - Node.js version 17 or higher
-- Pnpm installed globally `npm install -g pnpm`
+- pnpm installed globally `npm install -g pnpm`

 Instructions:

 - Clone/fork/download the project
 - run `pnpm install` to install all dependencies
 - run `pnpm run build` to build the extension
-  - Files will be exported to the `dist` folder
+  - Files will be exported to the `dist` directory
   - You can also run `pnpm run dev` to start the vite dev server to view the options page, but some things f.e. reading the settings will not work
-- do the manual installation steps above and select the `dist` folder
+- do the manual installation steps above and select the `dist` directory

 ## 💯 Code Coverage Report